microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

-# Challenge4 - FHIR Sync Agent
+# Challenge4 - Deploy FHIR Sync Agent to Azure

 FHIR-SyncAgent sychronizes health data between Azure API for FHIR and Dataverse' Microsoft Cloud for Healthcare securely and seemlessly.
 Applications built on the Dynamics platform (which includes Dynamics model-driven applications) that uses Dataverse can operate without the need to make REST API calls directly against Azure API for FHIR.